thaiat/webpack-babel-sourcemap/README.md

 # webpack-babel-sourcemap

 ## Description
-This sample demonstrate an issue with babel-loader messing up the source maps when used on a es6 file with webpack It consist in a very simple angular app with one controller displaying a welcome message, and using some es6 syntax.
+This sample demonstrate an issue with babel-loader messing up the source maps when used on a es6 file with webpack.

+It consists in a very simple angular app with one controller displaying a welcome message, and using some es6 syntax.

 ## How to reproduce